How Good Are Your Leadership Skills?

 Who do you consider to be a good leader?

-Leadership is the ability of an individual or group of individuals to lead, guide or influence other group of people or an organization.
-Leadership entails; having a clear vision, ability to communicate the vision to team members, ability to organise in an effective and efficient manner, inspiring subordinates towards fulfillment of organization’s goals and balancing the conflict of interest of all subordinates and stakeholders.
-Leadership encompasses all spheres of life; family, political, management or economic.
+Leadership is the ability of an individual or group of individuals to lead, guide, or influence other groups of people or an organization.
+Leadership entails; having a clear vision, the ability to communicate the vision to team members, the ability to organize in an effective and efficient manner, inspiring subordinates towards the fulfillment of the organization’s goals, and balancing the conflict of interest of all subordinates and stakeholders.
+Leadership encompasses all spheres of life; family, political, management, or economic.

-Leadership requires skills although it can be learnt, improve through mentoring and coaching but it is more of a skill.
-The core skill of leadership is influence, in fact John C. Maxwell defines leadership as influence, how well you can influence your subordinate or situation makes you a leader: a leader is someone who guides or directs others.
+Leadership requires skills although it can be learned, improve through mentoring and coaching but it is more of a skill.
+The core skill of leadership is influence, in fact, John C. Maxwell defines leadership as influence, how well you can influence your subordinate or situation makes you a leader: a leader is someone who guides or directs others.

 Importance of Good Leader

 1. Providing Guidance

 Guidance involves training, instructing team members along with the vision or goal of the organization, and ensures no deviation from the vision or goal even though it will warrant adopting corrective measures.
 It also entails the ability of the leader to give counsel that will allow team members to grow and develop.

 Good leaders abandon their egos and give room for their subordinates to express themselves in order to encourage new ideas, innovations that can trigger an organization to move into the new millennium.

 For instance, a leader may decide to stay away from a particular task, for team members to complete just to boost their creativity.
 Because creativity lies in every man but the mechanism to unleash it may be different and the leader is in a pole position to unleash the creativity each member of the team possess, even if they are unaware of it.